 Her survival plant expertise was used in various movies and TV shows.
 Among them, 'Leave No Trace'.
 In it, a father (Ben Foster) and his daughter (Thomasin Harcourt McKenzie) create a hidden home in the middle of Portland's Forest Park.
 Knowing how to forage, how to raise food and gather water, and how to detect outsiders were the basic skills Nicole taught the father and daughter to survive in the wild.

-Nicole realized that, while helping some people with her workshops, she can't possibly reach all those who need her plant knowledge.
+Nicole quickly realized that while her workshops are helping some people, she can’t possibly spread her plant knowledge to all those who really need it.

-Very few people still possess the knowledge of plants and remedies.
-Soon these skills will be lost to history if we don't do something about it.
+Very few people nowadays still have the knowledge of herbal remedies and plants, so before this became a lost art, Nicole wanted to do something about it.

 For Product Support, please contact the vendor at email@example.com